tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 Another situation is that a website may involve some sort of login (although if they have a login, scraping is probably against TOS).
 The reason why this is a problem is that our naive crawler can't just make a POST request with login credentials or press a button. and expect to get back login access (it's a whole process with tokens, authorizations, etc).

-A fix to this solution is to use [selenium](https://www.selenium.dev/)[^3] - a tool for automating browser tasks - to control a browser section and scrape through the human computer interface.
+A fix to this problem is to use [selenium](https://www.selenium.dev/)[^3] - a tool for automating browser tasks - to control a browser section and scrape through the human computer interface.
 People primarily use Selenium for automating web testing, but we can use it to run a crawler.

 [^3]: Even though working with the Selenium Python API can be a bit clunky (long class names, importing a lot of different subpackages), the minor, unergonomic aspects are worth the flexibility.